fjl/p2p-drafts/discv5-packets.md

 neighboring nodes according to the XOR distance metric.
 The bucket size `k` is defined to be 16 like in protocol version 4.
 Routing table maintance follows the Kademlia paper: entries in each bucket in the table are sorted according to the time of last contact with the entry.
+Any valid communication with the entry moves it to the front of the bucket.

-To find a node which is close to a particular hash-sized target, nodes perform recursive lookups using the FindNode packet.
+To find a node which is close to a particular target, nodes perform recursive lookups using the FindNode packet.
 In a lookup, the target is approached by sending out FindNode requests to the closest known nodes.
 When a `Neighbors` response arrives, more FindNode requests are sent to the closest nodes from the result set until no closer nodes can be discovered.

 ### Topic Index